 Patients with depression may be unable to work because of their disease and its related complications.
-Patients who find themselves unable to work because of their depression may qualify for long term disability (LTD) benefits.
+Patients who find themselves unable to work because of their depression may qualify for long-term disability (LTD) benefits.
 The insurance company will review their claim to see if they qualify under the conditions of that plan.

-What is Depression?
+What Is Depression?

 Everybody experiences feelings of depression in life at moments of extremely heightened sadness.
 Some people experience major depressive disorder, which is one of the usual symptoms of a bipolar disorder.
 Others suffer from intense and persistent feelings of sadness that cause more long-lasting effects than other forms of depression.
 This is called chronic depression, or dysthymia, and is very similar to recurring depression, though not as debilitating.
 It is also called major depression, clinical depression, or unipolar depression.